 Nazareth is a tiny city located in the state of Texas.
 With a population of 304 people and just one neighborhood, Nazareth is the 987th largest community in Texas.

-Nazareth’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Nazareth’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small city, Nazareth doesn't have a public transportation system that people use for their commute.